MileHacker Logo

 • Low Season (Apr-Sep): Lowest prices, few tourists.
 Very hot weather or monsoon rains limit outdoor activities.

-• Special: Monsoons may cause temporary road blocks.
+• Special: Monsoons could lead to temporary road blocks.
 Summer heat calls for careful planning to avoid sun exposure.

 Activity Timing